LightTable/lighttable.com/_posts/2014-05-16-pain-we-forgot.markdown

 LightTable cljs/lunch_app/core.cljs # client side, connect to web repl
 ```

 At this point you have already lost 99% of the population and we haven't even touched on css or templates yet.
 Worse, none of this was discoverable.
 I happen to already know how to setup a simple client-server web app so all these steps seem obvious to me.
-But Anon the intern needs to be able to open up Programming™ and click 'New Web Form'.
+But Anon the intern needs to be able to open up Programming&trade; and click 'New Web Form'.
 Intellij does a reasonable job on this front - you can start a new web project, compile and open the result in a browser in a few button clicks.
 But in most environments you need a tutorial just to start a new project.

 ### Finding help